spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/data-team/platform/sisense-style-guide/index.html.md

 ### Choosing the Right Chart

+#### Line charts

+A line chart is commonly used to compare data over time or to show trend data by plotting data points in a line.
+An example is when you want to analyze the MR rate of a certain department for the last year.
+The X-axis is typically used to represent time while the Y-axis contains the values.

+We can also use line charts when comparing changes over time for more than one group or category.
+When comparing the MR rate of several departments for example, each department will be represented by different lines in the chart.

+##### How to Create a Line chart in Sisense

+Here is how you can create a line chart in Sisense:

+1. Once you have the data, in the Series Settings panel, choose the Line option.
+2. Under the series settings, you can see the list of fields.
+Determine the field that will represent the time or period and assign it in the X-axis.
+3. Determine the values fields and assign them in the Y-axis.
+We can choose multiple fields that will be represented by multiple lines too.
+4. If more than 1 value field is determined: Under the Series panel, you can further choose the fields to be assigned in either of the two Y-axis.

+We can also change the color theme by following the [Gitlab Standard Color Pallete](https://about.gitlab.com/handbook/business-technology/data-team/platform/sisense-style-guide/#standard-color-pallete).

 #### Bar charts

 A bar chart is commonly used to compare data across several categories.
 Typically, the categories are displayed along the Y-axis, while the values are displayed along the X-axis.
 The values can also be broken down further by another category.